-The bank in Ankara held its benchmark one-week repo rate at 5.75 percent, in line with the forecasts of all nine economists surveyed by Bloomberg.
-It also kept the top rate for overnight loans at 11.5 percent.
+The Ankara-based bank said it may narrow the corridor gradually after deciding today not to loosen policy to stimulate growth while rising oil and commodity prices threaten inflation (TUCPIY) targets worldwide.
+The bank held its benchmark one-week repo rate at 5.75 percent, in line with the forecasts of all nine economists surveyed by Bloomberg, and kept the top rate for overnight loans at 11.5 percent.

-The bank’s year-end inflation estimate is 6.2 percent, higher than its official target of 5 percent.
-Inflation accelerated to 9.1 percent in July, though that was down from a 3 1/2 year high of 11.1 percent in April, according to data from the state statistics institute in Ankara.
+Inflation will probably remain above target “for a while longer,” the bank said in a statement accompanying its rates decision.
+Its year-end inflation estimate is 6.2 percent, higher than the official target of 5 percent.
+Inflation accelerated to 9.1 percent in July, though that was down from a 3 1/2-year high of 11.1 percent in April, according to data from the state statistics institute in Ankara.

-Turkey imports more than 70 percent of its total energy and Iran is nation’s biggest crude supplier, according to the Ankara-based energy market regulator.
-Turkey’s energy bill is likely to rise to $60 billion this year from $54 billion last year, Finance Minister Mehmet Simsek said in remarks on social media website Twitter yesterday.
+Turkey imports more than 70 percent of its energy and Iran is nation’s biggest crude supplier, according to the Ankara-based energy market regulator.
+Turkey’s energy bill will probably rise to $60 billion this year from $54 billion last year, Finance Minister Mehmet Simsek said on social media website Twitter yesterday.

 Prime Minister Recep Tayyip Erdogan is targeting economic growth of 4 percent this year, almost double the 2.3 percent predicted by the International Monetary Fund.
 Turkey could miss the target as the crisis in Europe, Turkey’s largest trading partner, threatens growth, Deputy Prime Minister Ali Babacan said in an interview with NTV news on Aug.
 9.